 Overview

-During their two-month engagement in South Korea, students will work in educational facilities for North Korean and other migrant/refugee communities, focusing on issues such as education, adjustment, and other well-being concerns of the community members.
-This program engages with both the challenges and opportunities arising from shifting demographics and the changing fabric of South Korean society with refugees from North Korea and economic migrants from Russia, China, Vietnam, the Philippines, Pakistan, Bangladesh, Nepal and elsewhere.
-It focuses on engaging the everyday realities of this changing social dynamic, recognizing and apprehending the complexity of the situation and building friendships and working towards mutual transformation of both Duke students and community members.
+During two months of engagement work in South Korea, students will work in several educational facilities for migrant/refugee communities.
+The work will focus on various issues such as education, adjustment, and other well-being concerns of the community members.
+This program engages with both the challenges and opportunities arising from shifting demographics and the changing fabric of South Korean society, and the impact on refugees and migrants from Russia, China, Vietnam, the Philippines, Pakistan, Bangladesh, Nepal, North Korea and elsewhere.
+The program focuses on engaging with the everyday realities of a rapidly changing social dynamic, recognizing and understanding the complexity of the situation and working towards building friendships and lasting relationships of mutual transformation for Duke students and community members.

 The program was established from the program directors’ community networks in South Korea over decades of living and working in the country.
 The program was created with the recognition that mutual understanding and benefits could be achieved through building lasting connections between local communities and Duke students by sharing curriculum and programmatic resources and interests.